[Air

 JACK: Jennifer, Jennifer.

-JENNIFER WALKS OUT LEAVING JACK VERY UNCOMFORTABLE WITH STEVE.
+JENNIFER WALKS OUT LEAVING JACK VERY UNCOMFORTABLE

 JACK: Well, make it fast.
 I'm a busy man.